|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Each community consists of two or three courses, scheduled in a block, which students take together as a group.
 Many learning communities include a section of the first-year student seminar Learning for the New Century.
 Most courses in Learning Communities fulfill Core, college, or major requirements.
 Enrolling in a learning community is an excellent way to satisfy requirements while building valuable academic and social connections.
 Each fall, Temple University offers over 30 communities, including pairings such as College Composition and College Math, General Chemistry and Calculus, Introduction to Media Arts and College Composition, or Criminal Justice and College Composition.

 Learning Communities are designed primarily for the first semester college freshmen but are open to all first- or second-year students, including transfers.
 Since fall 2001, we have offered a select number of communities designed just for new transfer students.
 Some colleges or majors require freshmen to register for a community, while others strongly recommend it.
 During New Student Orientation an academic adviser will help students select the learning communities which best meet their academic interests and needs.

-In the fall 2003 edition of U.S. News and World Report's America's Best Colleges, Temple's Learning Communities Program was ranked 5th in the county as an exemplary academic program that leads to student success.
+In the fall 2003 edition of U.S. News and World Report's America's Best Colleges, Temple's Learning Communities Program was ranked 5th in the country as an exemplary academic program that leads to student success.

-Dr. Dominique Monolescu Kliger, Interim Director
+Dr. Dominique Monolescu Kliger, Director

 The OnLine Learning (OLL) Program is a designed to give students a remote high quality education, providing them more flexibility in when and how they attend classes.
 Courses are offered at the undergraduate and graduate levels and also for continuing education students.